eabz/null-rpc/README.md

 # NullRPC

-High-performance, privacy-focused Ethereum JSON-RPC proxy built on Cloudflare Workers.
+Privacy-first RPC Proxy for EVM networks built on Cloudflare Workers.
 Designed for speed, reliability, and zero-logging privacy.

 ## Features